-In 2011, President Obama's White House launched the We the People online platform, where the public can submit petitions "on a range of issues-and get an official response."229 Essentially anyone with an e-mail account can register to submit or sign a petition.230 If a petition receives 150 signatures within 30 days, it becomes searchable in the We the People database; if the petition collects 100,000 signatures in 30 days, the petition is entitled to a response from the White House231 (the original threshold was 5,000 signatures; it has been raised twice so far).232 As of June 2014, the website reported having over 14.4 million users, who had signed nearly 350,000 petitions with over 21.2 million signatures.233 The overwhelming majority of petitions seem to originate with individual petitioners, though some efforts are backed by organizations, non-profits groups, or businesses.
-Most stakeholders responding to this study (i.e., trade associations, public interest groups, and law firms) were generally familiar with the website but had not been actively involved in petitions.
+In 2011, President Obama's White House launched the We the People online platform, where the public can submit petitions "on a range of issues-and get an official response."231 Essentially anyone with an e-mail account can register to submit or sign a petition.232 If a petition receives 150 signatures within 30 days, it becomes searchable in the We the People database; if the petition collects 100,000 signatures in 30 days, the petition is entitled to a response from the White

+225 Id. § 4(b).